-The EGR Barometer offers researchers and policy makers data on the early grade reading skills of students in Asia and around the world.
+The Early Grade Reading Barometer offers researchers and policy makers data on the early grade reading skills of students in Asia and around the world.
 Success in early reading is a key to future learning, and the most commonly used assessment of reading skill success is the Early Grade Reading Assessment (EGRA).
 Here you will find resources to help you make sense of EGRA and other literacy data on the Barometer.

 An Early Grade Reading Assessment (EGRA) measures children’s pre-reading and reading skills.
 It is typically used with children in Kindergarten through Grade 8.
 EGRAs test children’s skill at different subtasks they need to learn, such as letter names and letter sounds, to be able to read fluently.